 Installment Loans

-Online installment loans cater to borrowers who require larger loan amounts with manageable monthly payment structures, typically offering amounts ranging from $300 to $5,000 with repayment terms that span several months to multiple years.
+Online installment loans cater to borrowers who need larger amounts with manageable monthly payments, typically ranging from $300 to $5,000, with repayment terms of several months to several years.
 These products provide APRs up to 32%, representing a middle ground between payday loans and traditional bank lending.

-These products appeal to borrowers who need more substantial funding for debt consolidation, home repairs, or major purchases while preferring predictable repayment schedules over single-payment loans.
+These products appeal to borrowers who need larger amounts of funding for debt consolidation, home repairs, or major purchases and prefer predictable repayment schedules to single-payment loans.

 Auto Title Loans

 Auto title loans remain available in some Canadian provinces, allowing borrowers to use their vehicle titles as collateral for larger loans typically ranging from $1,000 to $10,000.
-These products require borrowers to own their vehicles outright and provide physical titles as security, with repayment terms typically extending 30 days and offering renewal options.
+These products require borrowers to own their vehicles outright and provide physical titles as collateral, with repayment terms typically set to extend by 30 days and offering renewal options.

 While title loans can provide larger amounts than unsecured alternatives, borrowers risk losing their vehicles if they cannot repay, making these products suitable only for borrowers confident in their repayment ability.